Connect to the Infinity server and get an Infinity object

 infinity.connect(uri)

-Connects to the local directory or the Infinity server, and gets an Infinity object.
+Connects to the Infinity server, and gets an Infinity object.

 You must have an Infinity object ready to perform database-specific operations.